Wednesday, May 25, 2016

 While walking home through Trafalgar Square, he tossed the money in his pocket and placed the black top hat on his head.
 He admired the Christmas tree in the Square with carolers and circled about it as he sipped spiced apple cider.

 On Christmas Eve morning, he set out for Portobello Market in West London for two brilliantly fat Christmas geese: one for himself and one as a gift.
 Indeed, it would be hard to pick the geese.
 As lovely as their feathers looked, they must be plucked before cooking.
-Sometimes, the feathers could be used for a soft pillow for a bed or an armchair.
+The feathers were often saved for pillows or armchairs.

 “Come here goosey!” the old man said, as he chased after the largest goose at the Village Butcher.
 “Oh, you can’t get away!”